RedSyven/BetterMinecarts/README.md

 Vanilla minecart acceleration is still retained.

-Minecarts will only gain improved acceleration on flat, straight powered/normal rails, and if the supporting block is either a Redstone Block, Smooth Stone Block, Smooth Stone Slab or Quartz Block.
+Minecarts will only gain improved acceleration on flat, straight powered/normal rails, and if the supporting block is either a Smooth Stone Block, Smooth Stone Slab or Quartz Block.

 These blocks can be configured under `BetterMinecarts/data/betterminecarts/tags/blocks/boost.json`